Things to Do in Krakow in 7 Days

 Entrance to the camp| ©Billy Wirawan

 Auschwitz is one of the most important and most visited concentration camps still standing in the world.
-Within its walls the most brutal contemporary crimes in history were committed.
-Today it is a place of remembrance that is visited by millions of visitors.
+Within its walls, some of the most brutal crimes in modern history were committed.
+Today, it is a memorial site visited by millions of people, and a trip to Auschwitz is a must.

-Auschwitz is located 70 kilometers west of Krakow so you will spend the whole day touring it between going and returning.
-To get there, you can choose to hire some of the organized tours that pick you up from the center of Krakow, or go on your own in a bus that takes about 1 hour to get there.
+Auschwitz is located 70 kilometers west of Krakow, so you’ll spend the entire day traveling there and back.
+To get there, you can choose to book one of the organized tours that pick you up from downtown Krakow, or go on your own by bus, which takes about an hour to arrive.

 Book a tour to Auschwitz